 ► Apply by the Early Bird Deadline of February 15 to be eligible for a $500 scholarship drawing.

 ❹ Going to community college?
-Fill out the Oregon Promise application by June 1.
+Fill out the Oregon Promise application.

 ❺ Apply for other scholarships and complete any additional financial aid forms.► Check for additional scholarships from the colleges you have applied to; you may need to complete additional paperwork.

 ► Search national search engines like Fast Web and check with your high school for local and regional scholarships.